WhitespaceHackers/SCDFHack/README.md

 # SCDFHack

-Team name: Whitespace
+**Team name:** Whitespace

-Team description; We are a team of students from NUS who are passionate about building applications and data science.
+**Team description:** We are a team of students from NUS who are passionate about building applications and data science.
 This led us to join this hackathon together.

-Team members:
+**Team members:**

 - Chan Dalis
 - James Lee
 - Jonathan Jie
 - Marcus Lee

-a) **FallSafe** tackles the safety issue of elderly living at home by using IOT and Computer Vision to monitor accidents behind closed doors, such as falls and cardiac arrests.
+a) **CareFall** tackles the safety issue of elderly living at home by using IOT and Computer Vision to monitor accidents behind closed doors, such as falls and cardiac arrests.

 b) https://youtu.be/cWVEBfaFeDI